mozilla-services/merino-py/docs/testing/contract-tests/contract-tests.md

 ## Overview

+The tests in the `tests/contract` directory consume Merino's APIs using more opaque techniques.
+These tests run against a Docker container of the service, specify settings via environment variables, and operate on the HTTP API layer only and as such are more concerned with external contracts and behavior.
+The contract tests cannot configure the server per-test.

 The contract test suite is designed to be set up as a docker-compose CI workflow.
 To simulate common use cases, the suite utilizes 6 docker containers: `client`, `merino`, `kinto-setup`, `kinto`, `kinto-attachments`, and `redis`.